-Eight screenwriters from across the UK were selected for the next edition of the EIFF Ideas Lab supporting them to find inspiration in the world of science and cutting edge scientific research.
+Eight screenwriters from across the UK were selected for the EIFF Ideas Lab 2019, supporting them to find inspiration in the world of science and cutting edge scientific research.

-The EIFF Ideas Lab offers a fantastic opportunity for talented UK-based writers and writer/directors to benefit from access to scientific research to help develop ideas and projects.
+The EIFF Ideas Lab offered a fantastic opportunity for talented UK-based writers and writer/directors to benefit from access to scientific research to help develop ideas and projects.

-The idea is to build connections between the worlds of film and science through access to the newest thinking and ideas, and to the scientists and researchers leading their fields.
-The selected writers will be offered access to some of the most exciting and inspiring research being carried out across the country and will have the chance to discuss what it means to be in a world of constant scientific development, and the impact that science has on our lives.
+The idea was to build connections between the worlds of film and science through access to the newest thinking and ideas, and to the scientists and researchers leading their fields.
+The selected writers were offered access to some of the most exciting and inspiring research being carried out across the country and had the chance to discuss what it means to be in a world of constant scientific development, and the impact that science has on our lives.

-Between October 2018 and June 2019, when the 73rd edition of the film festival will take place, writers will be invited to attend three events based at high end research labs across the UK where they will have the opportunity to develop project ideas with science and humanities researchers.
+Between October 2018 and June 2019, when the 73rd edition of the film festival took place, writers were invited to attend three events based at high end research labs across the UK where they had the opportunity to develop project ideas with science and humanities researchers.